-So if a framed flow category of width 3 is in Chang form, removing the objects of degree 3 leads to a disjoint union of elementary Moore and Chang flow categories.
+So if a framed flow category is in Chang form, removing the objects of degree 3 leads to a disjoint union of elementary Moore and Chang flow categories.
 Notice that a flow category is reduced if only (1) and (2) are satisfied.